-A survey course of cultural anthropology designed to provide the student with an understanding of the concept of culture, the principles of field methodology, cultural diversity, some of the factors underlying this diversity and the universal aspects of culture.
-Aims at assisting the student to view objectively his/her own as well as other cultures.
-Additional topics include: history and theory of cultural anthropology, culture and personality, processes of cultural change, applied anthropology.
-(DS) Prerequisite: ENG 22 or ENG 24 with a grade of C or better or equivalent.
+ANTH 200 is a survey course of cultural anthropology designed to provide the student with an understanding of the concept of culture, the principles of field methodology, cultural diversity, some of the factors underlying this diversity and the universal aspects of culture.
+ANTH 200 aims at assisting the student to view objectively his/her own as well as other cultures.
+Additional topics include: history and theory of cultural anthropology, culture and personality, processes of cultural change, and applied anthropology.

+Prerequisite: ENG 24 with a grade of C or better or equivalent